kayleedirecto/RocketryApogeePredictor/README.md

 As a suggestion, it may be useful to create a file for each rocket motor, containing the thrust curve file and any other useful info.

-### 1. Create the data file containing the thrust + mass flow rate information
+### 1. Create the data file containing the thrust + mass flow rate information (MFR)

-The main simulation requires data on the rocket's thrust and mass flow rate.
-The script *thrustCurve.py* creates the necessary dataframe containing this information.
+The main simulation requires data on the rocket's thrust and MFR.
+The script *thrustCurve.py* creates the necessary dataframe containing this information by interpolating thrust curve data and calculating the MFR.

+i.
 To get started, download your rocket motor's thrust curve as a CSV file.
-This can usually be found on <thrustcurve.org>.
-These CSV files usual only contain a few thrust data points.
-To run an accurate simulation, we must interpolate more data points.
-This is
+This can usually be found on [thrustcurve.org](https://www.thrustcurve.org/).
+These CSV files usual only contain a few thrust data points, so we use interpolation to generate more. ii. test

+iii. test 2

 ### 2. Running the main simulation